• Home

 When imbibing, my favorite drink of choice is a nice bottle of a dry, Italian red wine.
 Italian wines are bold, yet smooth and not sweet like other varieties.

 However, every once in a while I crave something a little more fruity, but I don't like many spirits.
-So when I was recently craving a cocktail, I came up with this Italian Sangria made with red wine, Limoncello; which is a lemon liquor, Sweet Vermouth and orange juice.
+So when I was recently craving a cocktail, I came up with this Italian Sangria; which is made with red wine, Limoncello; which is a lemon liquor, Sweet Vermouth and orange juice.

 The flavor was deliciously refreshing and is going to be a new favorite.
 If you're not sure which wine to purchase, check out my Wine List for some moderately priced selections.